top of page

 Qonto’s fast raising importance for the SME accounting market

 Qonto is a leading European “neobank” that combines banking with accounting features, aiming to streamline financial operations for companies.
 As an all-in-one business finance solution, it is simplifying many processes from everyday banking and payments to bookkeeping and expense management for SMEs and freelancers.
-Maesn is Qonto Technology Partner (LINK), which enables us to offer the most sustainable integration experience.
+Maesn is Qonto Technology Partner, which enables us to offer the most sustainable integration experience.

 Integrate Qonto API via Maesn